 Definition: An ASIN, which is short for Amazon Standard Identification Number, is a unique number, similar to UPC, used to identify a product on Amazon.

-Tip: In addition to using Google, CamelCamelCamel, or Keepa like we recommended above, you can use the ASIN to check the price and sales rank of each item in Amazon Seller Central.
+Tip: In addition to using Google, CamelCamelCamel, or Keepa, you can use the ASIN to check the price and sales rank of each item in Amazon Seller Central.

 Definition: Original Retail price is the original price of the item, provided to BULQ by the retail partner or manufacturer directly.
 Original Retail price reflects the original price of the item in brand new condition and may not necessarily represent prevailing prices in every area on any particular day.
 It’s standard industry practice to list original retail price as a data point for reference.